 Earned Retainer Fee vs. Unearned Retainer Fee

-An Earned retainer fee refers to a portion of the money that an attorney has earned through performing legal services for his client.
-Once an attorney earns a retainer fee, he can withdraw the funds from the special trust account.
-An unearned retainer fee is the amount of money that an attorney has collected at the outset of the representation but has not yet earned it by performing legal services for his client.
-An unearned retainer fee must remain in an attorney’s separate trust account until the services are performed.
+An earned legal fee refers to money that an attorney has received as compensation for completed legal services.
+Once earned, the attorney can withdraw these funds from the trust account.
+Conversely, an unearned legal fee is money collected at the start of the representation but not yet applied to any legal work.
+Unearned legal fees must remain in a separate trust account until services are performed.

 Is a Retainer Fee Refundable?